shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ---
 id: 2
 title: "Understanding Migraines: Symptoms, Triggers, and AI Tools That Help You Cope"
 excerpt: "Migraines affect over a billion people worldwide.
-Learn about the types, symptoms, triggers, and emerging tools—like Voidr Health—that are helping individuals and students better manage migraine episodes."
+Learn about the types, symptoms, triggers, and emerging tools—like Voidr Health that are helping individuals and students better manage migraine episodes."
 author: "Jonathan Boban"
 date: "2025-07-18"
 readTime: "12 min read"
 category: "Neurology"
 ---

-# Understanding Migraines: Symptoms, Triggers, and AI Tools That Help You Cope
+# Understanding Migraines: Symptoms, Triggers, and AI Tools That Help You

-Migraines are not just “bad headaches.”
-They are a complex neurological condition that can significantly impact daily life, productivity, and emotional well-being.
-Affecting over **1 billion people globally**, migraines rank among the top 10 most disabling medical conditions, according to the World Health Organization (WHO).
+Migraines are literally everywhere.
+I get it when I don’t get my cup of coffee at 9am every morning.
+But there’s something that you need to understand and that is **Migraines are not simply bad headaches**.
+It is a very complex neurological condition that can honestly affect your daily life, productivity and your overall emotional well-being.
+According to statistics, it affect over **1 billion people globally**, and Migraines are proud to rank among the **top 10 most disabling medical conditions**  in the world (according to the WHO).

-In this article, we explore:
+In this article, we’ll find out:
-- What migraines are
+- What migraines actually are
-- The different types and stages
+- The different types and their stages
 - Common triggers and risk factors
-- Evidence-backed strategies to cope
+- Evidence-backed strategies to cope with it
-- How tools like **Voidr Health** are supporting both patients and med students in identifying and managing migraine patterns.
+- And finally, How tool like **Voidr Health** are helping both patients and med students in managing migraine patterns.

-> _Disclaimer: This article is for educational purposes only.
-It is not a substitute for professional medical advice, diagnosis, or treatment._
+> _Disclaimer: This article is solely for educational and informational purposes only.
+It is not a substitute for certified medical advice, diagnosis, or treatment._

 ---

 ## What Is a Migraine?

-A migraine is a recurrent neurological disorder characterized by moderate to severe head pain, often on one side of the head.
-It may be accompanied by nausea, vomiting, and heightened sensitivity to light, sound, or smell.
+A Migraine is a recurring neurological disorder which is characterized by moderate to severe headache, often targeting to just one side of the head.
+It can also be accompanied by nausea, vomiting and increased sensitivity to light, sound or smell, triggering the pain even further.

-According to the American Migraine Foundation, migraines differ from typical tension headaches in both severity and complexity, often occurring in distinct phases.
+According to the American Migraine Foundation, Migraines are quite different from your typical tension headaches in both it’s severity and it’s complexity, often occuring in various distinct phases.

 ---

 ## Types of Migraines

-Migraines can present differently for different individuals.
-The International Classification of Headache Disorders (ICHD-3) identifies several types:
+Migraines can present itself differently for different individuals.
+The International Classification of Headche Disorders (ICHD-3) identifies several types:

 ### 1. Migraine Without Aura
 - Most common type